datalad-handbook/book/docs/basics/101-140-filesystem.rst

    $ mv TLCL.pdf The_Linux_Command_Line.pdf
    $ ls -lah

-Try to open the renamed file, e.g. with
+Try to open the renamed file, e.g., with
 ``evince The_Linux_Command_Line.pdf``.
 This works!